suxuekun/libpyiotcloud/_setup_devguide/README.md

 		3. Enforcement of mutual authentication on both MQTT broker and MQTT client configurations
 		4. Unique MQTT credentials (username and password) per device
 		5. Strict restrictions for MQTT topic permission (subscribe and publish) per device
-		6. [TODO] ECC certificates stored in 3rd-party ATECC hardware chip
+		6. [TODO] ECC certificates and UUID stored in 3rd-party ATECC hardware chip

 Upon connection, each device subscribes to its own dedicated MQTT topic using its device identification (DEVICEID/#).
 As a result, it will only be receiving subtopics under DEVICEID topic solely for the device.